muratk3n/thirdwave/en/README.md

 Once possibility of growth appears, rates go up, gold goes down.

-Will some pundits who constantly harp on gold (and bitcoin) in that currency alternative sense update their view of the world now?
+Will some pundits who constantly "stan gold" (and bitcoin) in that currency alternative sense update their view of the world now?

 ---